torcato/docker-spark/README.md

 To start a cluster with a different number of workers use the -n , --workers option, example for 10 workers:
   $ bin/start_cluster.py -n 10 test

-   * warning: If your current user is not part of the docker group, you will have to run the scripts with sudo.
+   * If your current user is not part of the docker group, you will have to run the scripts with sudo.

    * The script uses the --name option in docker so if you cannot restart a spark cluster with the same name without stopping and deleting the old docker images.
 Use the -f, --force option to force to bypass this.

+### Running applications on the cluster

 To start a spark shell using the just created cluster type :
-  $ bin/spark_shell test
+  $ bin/spark_shell.sh test

-To stop the "test" cluster type:
+Optionally if you want to use another Spark app, you can use the script bin/worker_bash to get a bash shell in a image registered in the cluster.
+Example:

-  $ bin/stop_cluster.py test
+$ bin/worker_bash.sh test app

+this will start a bash shell in a new docker container "app.test" already registered in the DNS of the cluster and with the Spark environment variables defined so that you can use other spark clients.
+For instance to run a spark python shell in this container you can type:
+/opt/spark/bin/pyspark

 ### Working with files

 All the docker containers share a volume /data with the host container so that you can work with files.
 By default it will try to link a ./data folder in your current folder, use the -d, --data option to specify another path for the shared folder ammong containers.
 $ bin/start_cluster.py --data path/to/data test

+### Stopping the cluster

+To stop the "test" cluster type:
+  $ bin/stop_cluster.py test